 Please read the preferred qualifications below.
-If you're interested in working in this dynamic space, please email email@example.com for an official application!
+If you're interested in working in this dynamic space, please email email@example.com for application materials.

 Required Training Course

-New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one credit course.
+New Bear CLAW Employees are expected to enroll in IDS 310 Leadership Seminar, a one credit, first block, blended course.
 We pay for the course and the textbook.
 The class is designed for the study and practical application of leadership skills that will benefit student leaders working with a variety of campus programs and students and may be repeated to a total of 6 hours.
 More information will be provided to those hired to work in the Writing Center.

 The Center hires energetic and enthusiastic writing consultants to assist students, staff, and faculty at all levels of writing from all disciplines.
 Hiring begins after midterm each semester.